hackshackers/hackshackers-hugo/content/news/2022/01/sigma-awards-open-entries.md

 ---

 Hello, hacks and hackers!
-MuckRack’s annual State of Journalism survey is live, and [you can fill it out here](https://www.surveymonkey.com/r/MREmail).
-The survey tracks the biggest trends and challenges facing the industry each year, and responses stay anonymous.

-{{< tweet 1373014187434201088 >}}

-Last year, around 2,400 journalists filled out the form and you can check out the insights from [last year’s survey results here](https://muckrack.com/blog/2021/03/15/state-of-journalism-2021).

-Also, the deadline to submit 2021 data journalism projects to [the Sigma Awards](https://sigmaawards.org/) is January 14.
+The deadline to submit 2021 data journalism projects to [the Sigma Awards](https://sigmaawards.org/) is January 14th.

+{{< tweet 1479094121105137665 >}}

+The Sigma Awards highlight the best data journalism projects around the world, and this year is its third iteration.

 **Worth a read:**